-Our net sales for the full year of 2007 are expected to be higher than 2006, driven primarily by stronger market conditions in South America, continued growth in Europe and currency impacts.
-For the full year, we are targeting earnings improvement resulting primarily from sales growth and lower interest costs.
-Results in the second half of the year will include spending on strategic investments including increased engineering expenses, plant restructurings, system initiatives, and new market development and distribution expenditures.
-Earnings growth and focus on working capital reduction for the remainder of the year are expected to produce strong cash flow from operations.
+Global farm equipment demand is forecasted to be improved in 2007 compared to 2006 levels due to higher commodity prices and increased farm income.
+Our net sales for the full year of 2007 are expected to be higher than 2006, driven primarily by stronger market conditions in South America, growth in Europe and favorable currency impacts.
+For the full year, we are targeting earnings improvement resulting primarily from sales growth, cost reduction efforts and lower interest costs.
+Our results are expected to also include spending on strategic investments including increased engineering expenses, plant restructurings, system initiatives, and new market development and distribution expenditures.
+Earnings growth and a focus on working capital reduction for the remainder of the year are expected to produce strong cash flow from operations.